smokeyfeet/smokeyfeet-site/content/artists/main_teachers.md

 opening ideas will be spread.

-Known for their technicality and energy in their dancing they already have won a few Lindy Hop Strictly and Jack’n’Jill competitions all over Europe.
+Known for their technicality and energy in their dancing they already have won a few Lindy Hop Strictly and Jack'n'Jill competitions all over Europe.
 And their most recent Lindy Hop Showcase took 2nd place in European Swing Dance Championships 2015.